 The deficiency of micronutrients is a global issue, as consuming lesser than the required amounts can create a host of harmful side effects in the body.

-While adults are known to consume adequate vitamins and minerals daily through food and fluids, but on the other hand; women, children and senior citizens are prone to a deficiency of these essential micronutrients, which include – Vitamin D, Vitamin B12, Vitamin A, Iron, and Calcium.
-These deficiencies are not only found in developing nations but also developed ones.
+While adults are known to consume adequate vitamins and minerals daily through food and fluids, but on the other hand; women, children and senior citizens are prone to a deficiency of these essential micronutrients, which include – Vitamin D, Vitamin B12, Vitamin A, Iron and Calcium.
+These deficiencies are not only found in developing nations but also in developed ones.

-B12 deficiency is commonly observed in people who adhere to a purely vegan diet, are taking certain medications, or suffer from diseases like atrophic gastritis, inflammatory bowel disease, and other endocrinal disorders.
+B12 deficiency is commonly observed in people who adhere to a purely vegan diet, are taking certain medications, or suffer from diseases like atrophic gastritis, inflammatory bowel disease and other endocrinal disorders.
 Early symptoms of b12 deficiency, however, are usually very mild, such as irritation, lack of concentration, tingling sensation in one’s soles, etc.